mapzy/mapzy/SELFHOSTING.md

 ### Elestio

-[Elestio](https://elest.io) make deploying open-source software a breeze by offering a fully managed environment.
+[Elestio](https://elest.io) makes deploying open-source software a breeze by offering a fully managed environment.
 You can select from different providers (e.g., Hetzner, Digital Ocean) or on-premise and then deploy Mapzy (or other open-source software they support) with the click of a button.

 ## Tips